deidril/pf2-pdf-en-import/README.md

 # Supported PDFs

 ## Adventures
-Shadows at Sundown
+- Shadows at Sundown
+- Crown of the Kobold King

 ## Free Adventures
-A Fistfull of Flowers
+- A Fistfull of Flowers

 ## Pathfinder Society Season 3
 - Episode 12 : Fury's Toll